Frequently Asked Questions

 Total 42 33 36 111 100%

-We are aiming for an even higher proportion of owner-occupants — we dream of 100%.
+We are aiming for an even higher proportion of owner-occupants—we dream of 100%.
 Owners tend to care more about the welfare of the buildings and their neighbors than do renters, and the presence of tenant-shareholders in the building make for a vital, exciting cooperative community, and a viable investment.
-To reach this goal, we will continue to pressure investors to sell their apartments to bona fide tenant-shareholders, and the co-op will sell its 11 apartments (which are currently occupied by rent-stabilized tenants) to shareholders as they become vacant.
+To reach this goal, we will continue to pressure investors and sublessors to sell their apartments to bona fide tenant-shareholders, and the co-op will sell its three apartments (which are currently occupied by rent-stabilized tenants) to shareholders as they become vacant.

 What is included in the monthly maintenance fee of an apartment?